keras-team/keras/README.md

 import keras_core as keras
 ```
+**Note:** The backend must be configured before importing keras_core, and the backend cannot be changed after
+the package has been imported.
 ## Backwards compatibility

 Keras Core is intended to work as a drop-in replacement for `tf.keras` (when using the TensorFlow backend).
 Just take your